Bekasi railway station: Building and layout

 Bekasi Station initially had five tracks with track 1 through 4 being straight tracks similar to Depok Station plus additional tracks for loading and unloading coal transport on the southwest side of the emplacement.

 The construction of the Manggarai–Cikarang quadruple-track railway section was carried out so that the main railway line increased to four.
 This is done so that the commuter trains, freight trains, and inter-city trains will not cross paths and disrupt each other.

-In connection with the construction of the quadruple-track railway, PT KAI, KCI (now KAI Commuter), Bekasi City Government, and the Directorate General of Railways decided to renovate this station.
+In connection with the construction of the quadruple-track railway, PT KAI, PT.
+KCI (operated as KAI Commuter), Bekasi City Government, and the Directorate General of Railways decided to renovate this station.
 In addition, the track layout at this station was overhauled.
 The new station building carries a modern minimalist concept and is made into a multilevel station like other stations on the Cikarang–Klender route.
 The characteristics of the Staatsspoorwegen heritage station building are no longer visible due to the impact of the renovations carried out.
 When the construction of the new station on the south side was completed, the land that used to be the loading and unloading lane for coal transport at this station has been converted into an additional line emplacement for KRL Commuterline and temporarily decommissioned lines 1-3 to continue the construction of the new station building on the north side.

 After the construction of the new station on the north side has been completed and the Cakung–Bekasi quadruple-track railway started operations in mid-December 2022, the number of lines at this station was increased to eight.
 Line 2 is used as a straight track for non-KRL trains heading to Jatinegara, line 3 is used as a straight track for non-KRL trains heading for Cikarang–Cikampek, line 5 is used as a straight line for commuter trains towards Jatinegara, and line 6 is used as a straight line for commuter trains towards Cikarang.
 Lines 1-3 are used for long-distance passenger train stops, line 4 can be used for both inter-city passenger train stops and commuter train stops, lines 5-7 are used for commuter trains, and line 8 is for train chain parking.
 The quadruple-track railway line ends to the east of the station, to be precise at a level crossing to the east of the Bekasi River Bridge.

 The building currently has an area of 3,600 m² equipped with praying rooms, toilets, escalators, and elevators.